 Students of religion learn to be well-informed and independent thinkers with strong research and analytical skills.
 The study of it therefore provides excellent preparation for life after W&L, helping students succeed at careers in law, journalism, business, politics, writing, medicine, teaching, counseling and the arts, as well as preparing them for advanced study in religious studies, the humanities or social sciences.

-Courses in the Religion Department:
+Courses in Religion:

 - Teach about the world’s religious traditions, introducing students to the thought, beliefs, institutions, symbolic expressions, worship, and social and moral implications of these traditions;